-Today, all SPRI rubber resistance products are still put through the most rigorous controlled testing available, including extensive trials in the field.
+Today, all SPRI rubber resistance ropes are still put through the most rigorous controlled testing available, including extensive trials in the field.
 The entire SPRI team, including the advisory committee and instructors, is constantly out there, visiting firsthand with those who use the products the most and staying ahead of the trends in the industry.
-This allows SPRI to actively explore new ways to continue offering the best, most cutting-edge rubber resistance products and applications on the market.
+This allows SPRI to actively explore new ways to continue offering the best, most cutting-edge rubber fitness & exercise bands and applications on the market.

-Rubber resistance products—also known as exercise bands, exercise tubes or fitness tubes—have multiple applications, including muscle isolation, integrated strength training, high-energy sports conditioning, and rehabilitation after an injury or surgery.
+Rubber resistance products—also known as rubber fitness & exercise bands —have multiple applications, including muscle isolation, integrated strength training, high-energy sports conditioning, and rehabilitation after an injury or surgery.
 They’re not gravity-dependent, which means the user can move in any direction, through any plane of movement.
-Best of all, they’re lightweight, portable tools, which means you can take them wherever you go, or use them at home on days when you can’t get to the gym.
+But best of all, they’re lightweight, portable tools, which means you can take them wherever you go, or use them at home on days when you can’t get to the gym.

-SPRI’s popular line of rubber resistance products includes Resistance Bands, Xercise Bands, Superbands, Braided Xertubes, Xerings, Step Tubes, Xercuffs, and Lex Loops.
+SPRI’s rubber resistance bands include Resistance Ropes, Xercise Bands, Superbands, Braided Xertubes, Xerings, Step Tubes, Xercuffs, and Lex Loops.
 Most products are available in multiple levels of resistance that are color-coded for easy identification, with yellow being “very light” (for beginners) and blue being “heavy” (for more advanced applications).
 You simply move up to each successive resistance level as your training or rehabilitation exercises progress.
 Each product includes an exercise guide with handy tips and a sampling of workouts.
 Browse our rubber fitness & exercise bands today and get started on expanding your current workout routine!